NYC Mayor Eric Adams' corruption case continues for now, judge rules

 The corruption case against New York City Mayor Eric Adams will continue, for now.

-A judge has appointed outside attorney Paul Clement to argue before the court over the U.S. Department of Justice's request to drop the federal charges.
+A judge on Friday appointed outside attorney Paul Clement to argue before the court over the U.S. Department of Justice's request to drop the federal charges.

-Clement is a former U.S. Solicitor General who has argued more than 100 cases before the Supreme Court.
-Clement, of Clement and Murphy PLLC, is considered a conservative, and was appointed by the judge as an amicus curiae, or friend of the court.
+Clement is a former U.S. solicitor general who has argued more than 100 cases before the Supreme Court.
+Clement, of Clement and Murphy PLLC, is considered a political conservative, and was appointed by the judge as an amicus curiae, or friend of the court.

 The court has ordered that legal briefs be submitted by March 7 and, if needed, oral arguments in the case will take place at 2 p.m.
 March 14.